mongodb/mongo-c-driver/doc/mongoc_client_pool_set_ssl_opts.rst

 :symbol:`mongoc_client_pool_pop()` or :symbol:`mongoc_client_pool_try_pop()`
 are configured with the same SSL settings.

-Beginning in version 1.2.0, once a pool has any SSL options set, all connections use SSL, even if ``ssl=true`` is omitted from the MongoDB URI.
-Before, SSL options were ignored unless ``ssl=true`` was included in the URI.

 The ``mongoc_ssl_opt_t`` struct is copied by the pool along with the strings it points to (``pem_file``, ``pem_pwd``, ``ca_file``, ``ca_dir``, and ``crl_file``) so they don't have to remain valid after the call to